-- The Journal section contains academic articles (3,500 to 6,000 words) which are subject to peer review
+- Article section contains academic articles (up to 6,000 words) subject to peer review

-- The Features section is made up of shorter items (up to 2,000 words) written in a less formal style
+- Feature section is made up of shorter items (up to 4,000 words) written in a less formal style

-The editors welcome contributions in to either Journal or Features sections, and are pleased to receive books for review.
-Each issue is themed, but submissions outside of the current call will be considered and we encourage contributions from minority languages.
+The editors welcome contributions to either the Article or Feature sections and are pleased to receive books for review.